A non-stop, 108 mile race along the iconic Pennine Way

 Get your Race Information Pack

 Find out everything you need to know about The Montane Summer Spine Challenger South by downloading our free race information pack.
-It includes all the details about the route, checkpoints, summary kit list and some tips from the experts.
+It includes all the details about the route, checkpoints and some tips from the experts.

 Ready to take on The Montane Summer Spine Challenger South?
 See who is already on the race roster, download your race information pack or take a closer look at the Pennine Way.